 \section{Discussion}

-In this section, we discuss the implications of using data-driven member personas to support conversational search in online communities, use boundaries of \name{}, and the generalizability of our system to support information seeking outside one online community.
+\minor{While our exploratory study specifically employs \baselineB{} as a probe within the context of conversational search, some findings (\eg the difficulty in clarifying evolving user needs \cite{palani2021conotate, wu2024comviewer}) are also applicable to broader information-seeking behaviors.
+However, these challenges are amplified in conversational interfaces due to heightened sensitivity to prompt precision \cite{tankelevitch2024metacognitive} and the synthesized nature of responses \cite{sharma2024generative, radlinski2017theoretical}.
+Unlike traditional search, where users usually browse multiple documents to manually resolve their own vague intentions, conversational search adopts a more 'direct-to-answer' approach.
+Consequently, the reliance on precise prompting shifts the burden of information filtering from the browsing stage to the query formulation stage, making it critical for future systems to assist users in expressing nuanced needs and providing diverse perspectives to facilitate user sensemaking.} In this section, we discuss the implications of using data-driven member personas to support conversational search in online communities, use boundaries of \name{}, and the generalizability of our system to support \minor{conversational search} outside one online community.
 Lastly, we briefly discuss the limitations and future work.